mrchreesa/portfolio/README.md

   <img alt="Twitter: mrchreesa" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white" />
   </a>
 </p>
-    My portfolio is build with JavaScript 3D Library Three.js.
+    My portfolio is build in Vite with JavaScript 3D Library Three.js.
 Scrolling down you will find a showcase of my projects.
-First being [Nutri-Tracker App](https://github.com/mrchreesa/nutri-tracker-app-frontend).
+    - First being [Nutri-Tracker App](https://github.com/mrchreesa/nutri-tracker-app-frontend).
 Its a full stack application build with the MERN stack.
-Second is [AirBnB Clone](https://github.com/mrchreesa/airbnb-frontend) which is a clone of the property website AirBnB.
+    - Second is [AirBnB Clone](https://github.com/mrchreesa/airbnb-frontend) which is a clone of the property website AirBnB.
 It's build with Next.js and Sanity.io for CMS.
-Lastly is [E-commerce page](https://github.com/mrchreesa/ecommerce-app).
+    - Lastly is [E-commerce page](https://github.com/mrchreesa/ecommerce-app).
 In there I've integrated interactive user experience as well as dark and light themes.

 <img align="center" src="./preview three.png" alt="preview page" />